eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 There are only a few suitable standardised formats for releasing electronic attestations of attributes currently available.
 These are:

-1. ISO/IEC 18013-5 defines an attribute schema, data format and proof mechanisms for mDL-s, which can be used also with other attribute schemas, see [ISO/IEC 18013-5].
+1. The ISO/IEC 18013-5 standard defines an attribute schema, data format and proof mechanisms for mDL-s, which can be used also with other attribute schemas, see [ISO/IEC 18013-5].

 2. SD-JWT-based Verifiable Credentials (SD-JWT VC) defines a proof mechanism similar to [ISO/IEC 18013-5], but for a different data format, see [SD-JWT VC].